SUPPORT OPTIONS

-For people that qualify, Kyowa Kirin Cares can provide savings options for your patients.
+Kyowa Kirin Cares can provide saving options for your patients who qualify.

-Eligible patients may be able to fill their prescription for no more than $20 per month through the co-pay card program.
+Eligible patients with commercial insurance may be able to fill their prescription for no more than $20 per month through the co-pay card program.

 Commercial insurance